The Importance of Having a Durable Power of Attorney

 • Collecting assets that belong to you

-A power of attorney (“POA”) is a legal document by which you (as the principal) grant authority to someone to act on your behalf (as your agent) regarding your financial and legal affairs.
+A durable POA is a legal document by which you (as the principal) grant authority to someone to act on your behalf (as your agent) regarding your financial and legal affairs.
 The power can be broad or limited and, in some cases, only will take effect when a future event occurs.
-Most often, a POA is broad and covers many things related to your finances.
+Most often, a durable POA is broad and covers many things related to your finances.

 A durable POA allows the agent to begin managing affairs on your behalf as soon as the document is created – and remains in effect if you become incapacitated in the future.
-A non-durable POA only is in effect while you are able to handle your own affairs.
+A non-durable (or limited) POA is in effect only while you are able to handle your own affairs and may have only limited scope such as at a real estate closing.
 For example, you might assign a non-durable POA if you cannot be physically present to sign a legal document.

 Because of the broad nature of the durable POA and because it involves management of your bank and investment accounts when you are incapacitated, it is important that you choose an agent whom you trust and who is responsible with financial matters.
 This can be a close family member or friend.
 Having a back-up agent is a good idea too.